 This is where the craggy coastline of volcanic rocks meets the wild Atlantic Sea.
 The black-pockmarked cliffs feature lava tunnels and blowholes where the churning waters rush and throw seaspray skywards, much like a geyser.

 The area was created by the very same volcanic eruptions that created Timanfaya National Park – the molten lava cooled rapidly as it reached the sea, leaving in its wake a geological marvel formed of layers of solidified lava, each with its own unique texture and shape.

 There’s no charge to visit.
 You have to explore the area on foot – wear sturdy shoes and stick to the marked paths as some of the rocks can be slippery and the waves can be unpredictable.

 Sip Wine (And Learn About it’s History) at Bodegas El Grifo

 Where there’s wine, that’s where you’ll find me.

-The people who currently own it are the fifth-generation descendants of the family who bought it in 1880.
+The people who currently own Bodegas El Grifo are the fifth-generation descendants of the family who bought it in 1880.